smashub/choco/README.md

 | Jazz Corpus          | S        | Hybrid        | txt                 | 76               | jazz       |       [17]       |
 | Nottingham           | S        | ABC           | ABC                 | 1000+            | folk       |       [18]       |

+The average duration of the annotated music pieces is $191.29 \pm 85.04$ seconds for (audio) tracks, and $74.74 \pm 82.65$ measures for symbolic music.
+This provides a heterogeneous corpus with a large extent of variability in the duration of pieces, which also confirms the diversity of musical genres in ChoCo.
+For instance, a folk tune can span a few measures and still posses a musical identity with respect to the genre; in contrast, a sonata can cover hundreds of measures.
+Additional statistics can be found from [this](https://github.com/smashub/choco/blob/main/notebooks/dataset_stats.ipynb) Jupyter notebook.

 ## Transformation workflow